Product Registration in Dubai (2026): Steps, Cost, and Requirements

 What Is Product Registration in Dubai?

-Product registration in Dubai is the formal process through which authorities verify that a product meets local regulations and safety standards before it enters the market.
+Before any regulated product reaches the shelves, it must be reviewed and approved by the relevant UAE authorities.
 This process ensures that consumers can trust the products they purchase while businesses operate within the legal framework.

 It applies to a wide range of goods, including food and beverages, cosmetics, electronics, and construction materials.
 Each category has specific standards and requirements, assessed by the relevant government departments.